mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 ================================================

-In this tutorial we will create a basic application that we can configure and launch using Hydra.
+In this tutorial we will create a basic application that we can configure and launch using Hydra, within a Python program (the next section of the tutorial will introduce a CLI).
 Although this project will be trivial, we will be introduced to the overarching design that is used for any Hydra-based project, as well to the core functionality provided by hydra-zen.